Nathan Francis Mossell: Early life and education

 During the Civil War, the family moved back to the United States, settling in Lockport, New York, where Mossell's father again owned his own brickmaking business.
 Along with his siblings, Mossell attended the local public school in Lockport.
 His schooling became erratic once he started working part-time at age nine for his father.
 He eventually joined his elder brother Charles at Lincoln University, a historically black college in Pennsylvania, where he studied Natural Science, receiving his Bachelor of Arts degree in 1879.

 Later life and medical career

-Mossell went on to study at the University of Pennsylvania School of Medicine, becoming its first African-American graduate in 1882.
+Mossell went on to study at the University of Pennsylvania School of Medicine (PENN).
+He earned his medical degree in 1882.
+He was PENN's first African-American medical school graduate.
 He did post-graduate training at hospitals in Philadelphia, including the Pennsylvania University Hospital, and later at Guy's Hospital, Queen's Hospital, and St Thomas' Hospital in London.

 After his return to the United States, in 1888 Mossell became the first black physician elected as member of the Philadelphia County Medical Society.
 That year he also started his private practice.
 In 1895, he helped found the Frederick Douglass Memorial Hospital and Training School in West Philadelphia, serving as its chief-of-staff and medical director until his retirement in 1933.